NamanSinha987/tindog/README.md

 # tindog
 A website based on tinder, but for dogs.
-Made during udemy course with html,css and bootstrap and a bit of jquery.
+Made with html,css and bootstrap and a bit of jquery.